Panhellenic Council Recruitment

 - receive an invitation to a welcoming event from your new chapter

-Generally Panhellenic Recruitment takes place over six days during the Labor Day weekend starting Thursday, August 28-Tuesday, September 2.
+Generally Panhellenic Recruitment takes place over six days during the Labor Day weekend starting Thursday, September 3-Tuesday, September 8.
 Please be sure to request off work and clear your schedule for all the recruitment events in order to be fully considered in the recruitment process.
 If you have any academic conflicts please notify your recruitment counselor as soon as possible.

-In the spring 2015 semester, Panhellenic chapters will have an informal recruitment process from February 11-15.
+In the Spring 2016 semester, Panhellenic chapters will have an informal recruitment process from January 27-January 31.
 Not all chapters participate in spring recruitment, it largely depends on the current size of each chapter.

 If you want to join a specific chapter, you can email the chapter president